A can of chickpeas can make a healthy and delicious meal! Here are all our favorite chickpea recipes, from sandwiches to soups to tacos.

-First up in our chickpea recipes: this chickpea salad sandwich!
+Tied for a favorite in our garbanzo bean recipes: this chickpea salad sandwich!
 Chickpea salad is a play on a vegetarian chicken salad: and man, is it good!
 The chickpeas are mashed and mixed with a little mayo, lemon juice, celery and green onions.
 It takes about 10 minutes to make, perfect for when you need a quick lunch or dinner!

 This chickpea curry is the epitome of healthy weeknight dinners!
 It can be made in just 20 minutes, a speed record for sure.
 But there are no flavor shortcuts: it's bursting with garlic, ginger, cumin, and curry powder, with a bit of coconut swirled in for a creamy body.
 Serve with basmati rice and it's a true gem.